-Do you want to know what is the difference in Dolby Vision Vs HDR10?
-This guide is right for you.
-You will get all the necessary information here in this guide regarding the same.
+Do you want to know what is the difference between Dolby Vision Vs HDR10?
+If so, then this guide is for you.
+You will get all the necessary information here regarding the same.
 So relax and keep reading to know more.

 Unsure about whether you should pick an HDR10 or Dolby Vision display?
 Let’s dive deeper into the similarities and differences between these two technologies.

 Key Differences – Dolby Vision Vs HDR10

 Most Dolby Vision content is currently mastered at 4000 cd/m²; HDR10 and HDR10+ content are mastered at a variety of levels from 1000 to 4000 cd/m² depending on the title.
 All three standards cater for images of up to 10,000 cd/m², although no display can currently reach that level.
 Therefore there is no real difference between the formats as they both top out at 4000 cd/m².

 Winner: Dolby Vision.
 Dolby Vision content will have more consistent mastering since HDR10 and HDR10+ are not as specific in their requirements.
 Keep in mind, though, few 2018 TVs even go above 1000 cd/m², so it doesn’t matter for now.